Constitution & Bylaws

 Section C. Committee Functions

-6. The Bylaw Review Committee will review the Bylaws, Constitution, and Conflict of Interest Policy onan annual basis, bring changes to the Board of Directors for feedback and to be voted upon.
-The Chair of the Committee will be the President-Elect.
+5. The Constitution and Bylaw Review Committee will review the Bylaws, Constitution, and Conflict of Interest Policy on an annual basis, bring changes to the Board of Directors for feedback and to be voted upon.
+The chairperson of the Constitution and Bylaws Review Committee shall be the President-Elect.

-Special ad hoc committees may be authorized from time to time by the Executive Council.
+Special ad hoc committees may be authorized when necessary by the Executive Council.
 Members of such committees shall be appointed by the Council and shall serve for a period of not more than one year unless the committee is dissolved by the Council prior to one year.
 The President shall have the authority to appoint special committees at a time when it is impossible to obtain Council authorization.
 The committee shall serve until the next Council meeting at which time it will be approved or dissolved by the Council.

 Article V. Finances